White Horse Temple Unveiled an Indian Style Buddhist Temple in Luoyang

-White Horse Temple, the oldest Buddhist temple in China, unveiled an Indian Style Buddhist Temple on May 29 in the ancient Luoyang City in Henan Province of Central China, which has become an appealing scenic spot that attracts hundreds of visitors each day.
+White Horse Temple, the oldest Buddhist temple in China, unveiled an Indian-style Buddhist Temple on May 29 in the ancient Luoyang City in Henan Province of Central China, which has become an appealing scenic spot that attracts hundreds of visitors each day.

-Customizing a China Culture Tour to learn something about the ancient Buddhism and gawk at the gorgeous Buddha statues and delicate-curved religious architectures, which will show you another side of China.
+Customizing a China Culture Tour to learn something about ancient Buddhism and gawk at the gorgeous Buddha statues and delicate-curved religious architectures, which will show you another side of China.